Szymon Marciniak: International career

 In March 2016, he refereed his first match in the knockout phase of the Champions League, a Round of 16 match between Real Madrid and AS Roma.
 One month later, he officiated the quarterfinal between Bayern Munich and S.L.
 Benfica.

 He participated in the UEFA Euro 2016 and refereed three matches: Spain-Czech Republic and Iceland-Austria in the group stage of the tournament as well as Germany-Slovakia in the knockout phase.

 On 29 March 2018, FIFA announced that he would officiate some matches at 2018 FIFA World Cup along with Paweł Sokolnicki and Tomasz Listkiewicz as assistant referees.
 He officiated two group stage matches: Argentina-Iceland and Germany-Sweden.
 He was also selected as the referee for the 2018 UEFA Super Cup final match between Real Madrid and Atlético Madrid.

 On 15 December 2021, he was appointed to referee of the semi-final match between Qatar and Algeria (1–2) at the 2021 FIFA Arab Cup hosted by Qatar.

 On 19 May 2022, he was selected to officiate matches at the 2022 FIFA World Cup.
 He officiated one match in the group stage (France's 2–1 win over Denmark) and one match in the Round of 16 (Argentina's 2–1 victory over Australia).
 On 15 December 2022, it was announced that he would officiate the World Cup final between Argentina and France, becoming the first Polish referee to do so.
 His performance in the final was highly praised by many commentators as well as fellow referees including Pierluigi Collina, Howard Webb, Keith Hackett, Lutz Wagner and Thorsten Kinhöfer.

 On 17 May 2023, he refereed the UEFA Champions League semi-final match between Manchester City and Real Madrid (4–0).
 Five days later, on 22 May 2023, he was appointed to referee the 2022–23 Cypriot Cup final between AEL Limassol and Omonia on 24 May, as well as the 2023 UEFA Champions League final between Manchester City and Inter Milan on 10 June, becoming only the second referee in football history to officiate the World Cup final and the Champions League final in the same season.
 On 22 December 2023, Marciniak took charge of the 2023 FIFA Club World Cup Final in Jeddah between Manchester City and Fluminense FC.

 At the UEFA Euro 2024, he officiated the group stage match between Belgium and Romania and a round of 16 match between Switzerland and Italy.
 He was also appointed the fourth official for the final match between Spain and England.

+At the 2026 FIFA World Cup, Marciniak officiated the Argentina vs Algeria match on 17 June.